BrunoZell/CollectiveIntelligence/litepaper.md

 Standardizing ordering of production and productive output via (potentially unsuccessful) physical delivery.

 Create commitment schemes implementing the abstract product structure, to be picked up by the generalized matchmaking algorithm that crawls possible action paths for desired outcomes.

+Operations: commitments and work; instatiations of commitment schemes with actual people and things commiting to offering a service.

+## Tokenomics

 Show how an actual service offering (with commited subjects) influences how the economies yield v/s is .